How we test internet TV boxes

 - Features 35%

 Models that score 85% or more are awarded Best Buy status.
 Models that score 45% or less are declared Don't Buys.

 We buy every internet TV box we test and look at models from all the popular brands, regardless of price.
 We speak to manufacturers and scour the market to make sure we test all the internet TV boxes that you'll find in the shops or online.

 Which? doesn't only tell you about the Best Buy internet TV boxes that we recommend, we also tell you which models to avoid with our Don't Buys.
 If an internet TV box has an issue we feel is so bad it must be a fault, then we will buy a new version and retest it.
 We'll also speak to the manufacturer to find out what it plans to do about the problem.

-For a top streaming experience you'll need a Best Buy internet TV box.
+For a top streaming experience you'll need check our list of the Best internet TV boxes.